neginpedersen/todolist-task/README.md

 # Things you need to have installed:
    Node.js,npm
 # How to Run the Application
-   1. clone the repository if using git otherwise unzip the folder and then
+   1. clone the repository using git(git clone https://github.com/neginpedersen/todolist-task.git) or download the ziped project and unzip the folder then
    2. npm install
    3. npm start
    4. localhost:3000/ (to see the application in development mode)